How to Cast a Spinning Reel/Rod

 - Start by pointing your rod at your target.

-- Cast by returning the rod back to a level position.
+- Cast by returning the rod to a level position.

-Good for when you are closer to the water.
-You do this cast by guiding the rod in a semicircular motion, heading forward going down then back up a bit, which flicks your cast out.
+Useful for when you are closer to the water.
+You do this cast by guiding the rod in a semicircular motion, heading forward going down, then back up a bit, which flicks your cast out.
 It is often used to skip baits off docks or mangroves.